 Because of the difference in score, clubs and diamonds are called the minor suits, and hearts and spades are the major suits.

 A contract to make 12 tricks is known as a small slam.
 A contract to make all 13 tricks is called a grand slam.
 Bidding and making a slam earns the declarer’s side a bonus above the line, depending on their vulnerability, as follows:

 Score for overtricks

-If the declarer’s side wins more tricks than were bid and was not doubled, then in addition to the score below the line for the contract, it scores score for the overtricks above the line at the same rate as for bid tricks, i.e., 20 per trick if a minor suit was trumps; 30 per trick in a major suit or no trumps.
+If the declarer’s side wins more tricks than were bid, in a contract that was not doubled, they will get an additional score above the line for the overtricks, at the same rate: 20 per trick for minor suit contracts; 30 per trick if the contract is in a major suit or notrump.